romkatv/powerlevel10k/internal/notes.md

 Define `POWERLEVEL9K_VCS_*` parameters in config templates for all symbols used in `my_git_formatter`.
 Add missing entries to `icons`.
 Use `$P9K_ICON[...]` within `my_git_formatter`.
 Add a screen to the wizard to choose between clear and circled icons.

+---

+Add a screen to the wizard asking whether to set `POWERLEVEL9K_VCS_DISABLED_WORKDIR_PATTERN='~'`.
+Show it only if there is `$HOME/.git`.
+By default this parameter should be commented out.